 In terms of its structure and composition, M4 is notable in several ways.
-Firstly, it is not as densely packed as other, similar globular clusters; secondly it contains a distinctive bar structure across its nucleus; and thirdly, along with NGC 6397 (Caldwell 86), a globular cluster in the constellation Ara, it is one of the two closest globular clusters to the solar system.
+Firstly, it is not as densely packed as other, similar globular clusters.
+Secondly, it contains a distinctive bar structure across its nucleus.
+And thirdly, along with NGC 6397 (Caldwell 86), a globular cluster in the constellation Ara, it is one of the two closest globular clusters to our solar system.

 The bar structure runs almost north/south across the core of the cluster, and consists mostly of magnitude 11 stars.
 It was first discovered by William Herschel in 1783, and telescopes of moderate aperture clearly show a thick band of stars that is about 2.5′ long.
 At its distance of about 7,200 light years, the entire cluster spans 26 minutes of arc, which translates into an effective diameter of 75 light years.

 Recent studies into the composition of M4 as a whole have revealed a metalicity of about 8.5% that of the Sun.
 Metalicity usually refers to an abundance of elements in an object that are heavier than hydrogen and helium, but it is more commonly expressed as the abundance ratio of iron relative to hydrogen in the Sun.
 In the case of M4, these measurements and values suggest that the cluster contains two distinctly different populations of stars, and although there is some debate around the reason for this, it is commonly thought that it is the result of two separate epochs of star formation within the cluster.